-- (1) Our Compensation Committee approved annual stock option awards under our Third Amended and Restated 2006 Stock Option and Incentive Plan to the named executive officers at the committee's regular meeting in the third quarter of 2015.
-Each award was intended to be an incentive stock option to the maximum extent permitted by applicable laws and regulations, with a per share exercise price equal to the closing price of our common stock on NASDAQ on the date of grant, and subject to a seven-year term except in the case of Mr. LeMaitre, who received stock options with a per share exercise price equal to 110% of the closing price of our common stock on NASDAQ on the date of grant and subject to a five-year term.
-Each option award vests in equal annual installments over a period of five years. - The dollar amounts in this column represent the aggregate grant date fair value for each option and stock award, as applicable.
-These amounts have been calculated in accordance with FASB ASC Topic 718.
-For additional information regarding the assumptions used in the calculation of these amounts which is incorporated herein by reference, please refer to Note 1 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015 filed with the Securities and Exchange Commission on March 10, 2016.
+(1) Our Compensation Committee approved annual stock option awards and restricted stock unit awards under our Third Amended and Restated 2006 Stock Option and Incentive Plan to the named executive officers in the fourth quarter of 2017.
+Each stock option award was intended to be an incentive stock option to the maximum extent permitted by applicable laws and regulations, with a per share exercise price equal to the closing price of our common stock on Nasdaq on the date of grant, and subject to a seven-year term except in the case of Mr. LeMaitre, whose incentive stock options have a per share exercise price equal to 110% of the closing price of our common stock on Nasdaq on the date of grant and are subject to a five-year term.
+All non-qualified stock options, including those granted to Mr. LeMaitre, have a per share exercise price equal to the closing price of our common stock on Nasdaq on the date of grant and are subject to a seven-year term.
+Each option and restricted stock award vests in equal annual installments over a period of five years.
+The dollar amounts in this column represent the aggregate grant date fair value for each option and stock award, as applicable.
+These amounts have been calculated in accordance with FASB ASC

+(2) Topic 718.
+For additional information regarding the assumptions used in the calculation of these amounts which is incorporated herein by reference, please refer to Note 1 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the Securities and Exchange Commission on March 9, 2018.
+The exercise price is \$31.30 to the extent these option awards are non-qualified stock options.

-- (3) This award opportunity was denominated in Euros but reported above in dollars based on an exchange rate for € to U.S.\$ as of December 31, 2015 of 1.0906. - (4) In each of 2014 and 2015, Mr. Gebauer was eligible to earn a bonus payable in common stock with a value of up to €15,000.
+This award opportunity was denominated in euros but reported above in dollars based on an exchange rate for $\in$ to U.S.\$ as of December 31, 2017 of 1.20.
+In 2016, Mr. Gebauer was eligible to receive a bonus payable in stock options with a value of up to $\notin$ 15,000.

-Outstanding Equity Awards as of December 31, 2015
+Outstanding Equity Awards as of December 31, 2017

-The following table presents information regarding outstanding option awards held by our named executive officers as of December 31, 2015.
-There were no outstanding stock awards held by our named executive officers as of December 31, 2015.
+The following table presents information regarding outstanding option and stock awards held by our named executive officers as of December 31, 2017.